r0cksec/Elk-Stack-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly __accessible__, in addition to restricting __the amount of traffic__ to the network.
-- Load balancers protect the accessibilty of security.
+- Load balancers protect the aspect of accessibilty in security.
 The advantage of a jump-box is that the only users that can access the servers are the users that have access to the jumpbox.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics.
 - Filebeat watches for changes in files and generates logs on the file system.
-- Metricbeat records system metrics like uptime.
+- Metricbeat records system metrics like uptime, CPU Usage, etc.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function       | IP Address | Operating System     |
 |----------|----------------|------------|----------------------|